- Majors & Minors

 We hope you get the picture: you are welcome here!

-On Fridays, Shabbat dinners are a celebration of Jewish identity and community.
+Friday Shabbat dinners are a celebration of Jewish identity and community.
 Our dinners are often a full house as we connect to a variety of campus communities.
 We welcome ALL students and community members regardless of background.
-Our all-gender restroom and wheelchair friendly entrance is part of our effort to create a welcoming space for all.
+Our all-gender restroom and wheelchair-friendly entrance is part of our effort to create a welcoming space for all.

 What else should you know about Jewish Life at Susquehanna?